-The following definitions are established for the purpose of implementing the Mississippi Nonpublic School Accountability Standards established by the State Board of Education and authorized under Section-37-17-7 of the Mississippi Code of 1972, as amended.
+The following definitions are established for the purpose of implementing the Mississippi Nonpublic School Accountability Standards established by the State Board of Education and authorized under Miss.
+Code Ann. § -37-17-7.

 ACADEMIC CORE

 Required course offerings in which specific skills contained in the Mississippi College- and Career-Ready Standards and Mississippi Curriculum Frameworks must be taught.
 Subjects in the academic core are English/language arts, mathematics, science, social studies, foreign languages, and arts.